-This course strengthens and deepens the Foundation study (ECF) of Steiner Early Childhood education.
+The syllabus combines deep study of Rudolf Steiner’s indications, with an emphasis on methodology and classroom activities.
 Steiner’s picture of the child, their essential needs and how transitions are evident in child development is given weight in detailed study of the child, the unfolding of the senses and how this translates to work in the classroom.
 Emphasis is given to developing the skills necessary to bring festivals, morning circle, fairy stories and the integration of music into early childhood programs.
 Puppetry is the main artistic study with theory, making puppets and working collaboratively with other students on performance.
 Ideally, working with the Lyre and the Musical element of early childhood is also studied.

 What our students say

 “I truly appreciated the thoroughness of the content and materials offered.
-I will be sifting through and digesting over the next few years.
-I feel so lucky to have been able to complete…” LE
+I will be sifting through and digesting over the next few years.”

 Career Path and Employment